Preencez/Malaria-prediction-With-FastApi/readme.md

 Follow the instructions in the notebooks to preprocess the data, build machine learning models, and evaluate their performance.

 Experiment with different algorithms and techniques to enhance the model's predictive capabilities.

-Contributing:

-We welcome contributions from the community!
-Whether you're interested in improving the model's accuracy, enhancing data preprocessing, or refining the project's documentation, your input is valuable.
-Feel free to submit pull requests or open issues to engage with the project.

-License:

-This project is licensed under the MIT License, which encourages open collaboration and sharing.

-Let's work together to leverage machine learning for more accurate malaria prediction and ultimately contribute to better healthcare outcomes.
-Happy coding!